w102060018w/Nature-Cut-Out/README.md

 # Nature-Cut-Out

-This is the python implementation of cutting out a nature contour aroung hu
+This is the python implementation of cutting out a nature contour aroung human body.

-man body.

 ## Result